jesserichmanNYC/blog/content/post/perfect_docker_java.md

 Official Maven Docker image chooses to keep Maven cache folder outside of the container, exposing it as a Docker _data volume_, using `VOLUME root/.m2` command in the `Dockerfile`.
 A Docker data volume is a directory within one or more containers that bypasses the Docker Union File System, in simple words: it’s not part of the Docker image.

-What you should know about Docker _data volumes_?
+What you should know about Docker _data volumes_:

 - Volumes are initialized when a container is created.
 - Data volumes can be shared and reused among containers.